Pie chart of cost of acquiring coins by country

 2013 was the first year that Luxembourg did not issue as many €2 commemorative coins as it could.

-The fourth common €2 is to be issued by 19 countries, more than ever before.
+The fourth common €2 was issued by 19 countries (plus San Marino unofficially), more than ever before.